Novaii-Yoder/PokerBotChallenge/README.md

 ## Things to think about
 I have added a function that is called at the end of every round, that will show the bots the hands and final actions of players (if players fold, hands are hidden).
 This is a way for you to check if other bots were bluffing or playing safe.
 The goal is that you can use this information to learn and predict your opponents moves, adding some dynamics to the game.

+One of the easiest tactics to mess with well trained bots is to go all in, all the time.
+I challenge you to find a good way to counter this strategy, as I am almost certain at least one person will submit a bit like that...